Suggestions

 Reframe: replies ≠ success, intent = success

-Most people won't reply to a cold email.
+Most people will not reply to a cold email.
 The common knee-jerk is to click through and browse.
+Optimize for qualified traffic creation: ICP visitors who spend time on key pages.

 The flywheel to build